 Miranda Hashemi, Ballet & Pointe

 Miranda went on to join Charlotte Ballet as a trainee and then Apprentice for 2 years.
-During her time with Charlotte Ballet she had the opportunity perform many new works and choreograph from the affiliated school.
-She was also fortunate to be privately mentored by Patricia McBride.
-Miranda has also danced as a Company member with Nevada Ballet, performing in Las Vegas's primary ballet company.
+During her time with Charlotte Ballet she had the opportunity perform many new works and choreograph on the affiliated school and trainee program.
+She is extremely grateful to have been privately mentored by Patricia McBride.
+Miranda has danced as a Company member with Nevada Ballet, performing in Las Vegas's primary ballet company.
 While at Nevada Ballet she collaborated with Cirque du Soleil performing new works by Cirque choreographers.
-She was also given the opportunity choreograph a new work later performed by company members.
+She was also given the opportunity to choreograph a new work later performed by Nevada Ballet company members.

 Auriel Mitchell, Acro & Tap